Kodali-N/CustomerSegmentation/README.md

 # Customer Segmentation
 This project is focuses on performing customer segmentation on a group of mall customers.
-I have used KMeans Unsupervised Learning algorithm to fund Univariate and Bivariate clusters.
+I have used KMeans Unsupervised Learning algorithm to find Univariate and Bivariate clusters.
 Once these clusters are identified, I have provided observations(Insights) on what the target cluster should be.
 ## Univariate and Bivariate analysis:
 - I performed both, Univariate and Bivariate analysis to gain insights on the data.
 - The correlation between annual income, age, and spending score was calculated.
 It is observed that the annual income and age are negatively correlated, and so are spending score and age.